arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

 ```

 This enum has many different variants in order to cover all the different kinds
-of types that are supported by TypeScript.
+of types that TypeScript supports.
 But a few are specifically
 interesting to mention here:

 * `TypeData::Unknown` is important because our implementation of type inference